iremmkarahan/selenium-price-comparison-testng/README.md

 📊 Automated Price Comparison Using Selenium & TestNG

 This project automates the comparison of a single product’s price across three different e-commerce websites.
-Using Selenium WebDriver, TestNG, and the @Factory annotation, the framework dynamically generates test instances—one per website—allowing scalable and maintainable price-checking automation.
+Using Selenium WebDriver, TestNG, and the @Factory annotation, the framework generates one test instance per website for scalable and maintainable automation.

-After all tests run, a consolidated summary is produced showing:
+After the tests run, a summary is produced showing:
 	•	Cheapest price
 	•	Most expensive price
 	•	Average price
-	•	Detailed list of all collected prices
+	•	All collected prices

 ⸻

 Project Overview

-The framework is organized into three core components:

 1. Test Generation (@Factory)

-PriceCheckFactory creates one PriceCheckTest instance per website, each containing:
+PriceCheckFactory creates a PriceCheckTest instance for each website, containing:
 	•	Website name
 	•	Product URL
-	•	Locator for the price element
+	•	Price locator

-This makes the test suite flexible and easy to extend.
+This makes the suite easy to extend to more sites.

+⸻

 2. Automated Price Extraction

 Each PriceCheckTest:
 	•	Launches Selenium WebDriver
-	•	Navigates to the product page
+	•	Opens the product page
-	•	Locates and parses the price
+	•	Locates and extracts the displayed price
+	•	Parses the numeric value
-	•	Stores the result in PriceReport
+	•	Stores it in PriceReport

+⸻

 3. Final Summary Report

-FinalReportTest runs after the suite completes and prints a clean, aggregated comparison.
+FinalReportTest runs after the entire suite completes and prints a clean, aggregated comparison.

 ⸻
-Running the Tests

-Execute the full price comparison suite using Maven:
+▶️ How to Run

+Use Maven to execute all tests:

 mvn test

 ⸻

 🛠️ Technologies Used